data-skeptic/bot-survey-engine/episodes/README.md

 6. At rest console, type in the request url “http://0.0.0.0:3500/episode/recommendation”.
 The method is post.
 RAW_body is {“request”: “string of user’s request”}.
-For example, {“request”: “ I would like to listen to an episode on random forest and decision tree. ”}
+For example, {“request”: “ I would like to listen to an episode on random forest and decision tree. ”} Make sure that the quote signs are in the right form.
 It will return a related episode.